Ayyagari99/AuthDraftApp1/README.md

-# Authentication App With Firebase
+# Authentication Application With Firebase

 A simple authentication application developed on Android Studio.
 The user can sign up with name, email id, and a password.
 The email field cannot be empty.
 The password must be at least six characters long.
 All the credentials are sent to firebase accountand to login the credentials must be matched by firebase.
 Aloding icon is added so that it does not seem like the app freezed, while the credentials are matched.
 Link to login in the register page and link to register in login page.